 - Then, whip another minute or two until SUPER fluffy!

-After the frosting is ready it may be a little soft.
+Pro Tip: After whipping, the frosting may be a little soft.
 At this point, add the frosting to a piping bag and then add the piping bag to the fridge for 5-10 minutes to solidify a bit.
 I place my piping bag into a cup so it stands up straight and doesn't leak out.
 This is my favorite trick to piping perfect swirls of vegan frosting!

 FAQ & Substitutions:

-Instead of the 1 ¼ cups of pastry flour the recipe calls for, use 1 cup+ 2 tbsp all-purpose flour and then add in 1 Tbsp of cornstarch.
+Instead of the 1 ¼ cups of pastry flour, the recipe calls for, use 1 cup+ 2 tbsp all-purpose flour and then add in 1 Tbsp of cornstarch.
 This helps to create a homemade version of pastry flour!
 Basically, for every 1 cup of all-purpose flour in a recipe, replace 2 Tbsp with 1 Tbsp cornstarch.

 Unfrosted cupcakes can be stored at room temperature for 24-28 hours.

 Frosted cupcakes must be stored in the freezer or the frosting will melt.
 In the freezer, they will keep up to 1 month.
 Before eating judge defrost at room temperature for about 30 minutes!

 I don't recommend storing cupcakes in the fridge as it tends to dry the cake out, but if it's your only option they will keep for 5-7 days.
 Just keep in mind it does affect the moist texture!

 I truly hope you love these Vegan Matcha Cupcakes with Matcha Buttercream Frosting!
-They are moist, tender, full of earthy matcha flavor, and would be perfect to bake up for any true matcha lover.
+They are moist, tender, full of earthy matcha flavor, and would be the perfect green tea cupcakes to bake up for any true matcha lover.
 Enjoy!